-The serial interface is used in this case for point-to-point connections; it handles communication with the host computer and allows both transmission of code data and the programming of the scanner.
+The main serial interface is used in this case for point-to-point connections; it handles communication with the host computer and allows both transmission of code data and configuring the scanner.
 This is the default setting.

 The following pins are used for RS232 interface connection: